SSLH Archive

 Membranophone · Drum Pair

-The Bongoz are a pair of small, hand-played drums rooted in Sudanese percussion tradition.
-Played to...
+The Bongoz are a three pairs of small, hand-played drums rooted in Sudanese percussion tradition.
+Pl...

 Bongoz